 - Information on the key stakeholders and directors including past experience and equity composition of the company

 - Introduction and an analysis of the product or service offered

-- Overview of the sector/ competitor landscape
+- Overview of the sector and competitive landscape

 - Summary of anticipated results, including financial forecasts

-The credit analysis will usually involve inputting figures from the applicant’s income statement, balance sheet and cash flow documents.
+The credit analysis will usually involve inputting figures from the applicant’s income statement, balance sheet, and cash flow documents.

-The evaluation process will normally involve some kind of credit scoring process, taking into account any vulnerabilities such as the market the business is entering, probability of default and even the integrity and quality of management.
+The evaluation process will normally involve some kind of credit scoring, taking into account any vulnerabilities such as the market the business is entering, the probability of default, and the quality of management.

 What does a lender look at to determine an applicant’s credit?

 Lenders will generally examine several key qualitative and quantitative metrics including: